Telicity: As an aspect

-Telicity or telic aspect has been read as a grammatical aspect lately, indicating a reached goal or action completed as intended.
+Telicity or telic aspect is often included in discussions of grammatical aspect, indicating an event or event predicate is completed.
+Languages that have telicity-based aspectual systems include Inuktitut, Russian, and German.
 Languages that contrast telic and atelic actions are Pirahã and Finnic languages such as Finnish and Estonian; Czech and Hungarian also have perfective prefixes pre- and meg-, respectively, which are additionally telic.

 In Finnish, the telicity is mandatorily marked on the object: the accusative is telic, and the partitive is used to express atelicity.
 More accurately, the accusative case is used of objects that are completely affected by the situation as presented by the speaker, whereas using partitive implies that the object is only partially affected in the situation or that the situation is framed so that the object continues to be affected outside it.
 The terms telic and atelic are not traditionally used in Finnish grammatical description; instead, it is customary to speak of resultative and irresultative sentences.

 An example of the contrast between resultative and irresultative in Finnish:

 The telic sentence necessarily requires finishing the article.
 In the atelic sentence, it is not expressed whether or not the article is finished.
 The atelic form expresses ignorance, i.e. atelic is not anti-telic: Kirjoitin artikkelia ja sain sen valmiiksi "I was writing the article-PART and then got it-ACC finished" is correct.
 What is interpreted as the goal or result is determined by the context, e.g.